18kimn/blog/src/routes/[postType]/writing/useful-scholarship/index.md

-There's of course many cases in which academic scholarship is prescriptive in a concrete and material sense, not only at the level of thought -- for instance, Frankie and Cella-method work (correspond directly with unions, offer an intervention into their existing practice).
-In these cases, the interventions Cella and Frankie present to their partners (the prescriptive aspect) is not actually why their work is important to a scholarly community, which would be more on the ramifications of this project for design (the descriptive kind).
+There's of course many cases in which academic scholarship is prescriptive in a concrete and material sense, not only at the level of thought -- for instance, corresponding directly with unions, offering an intervention into their existing practice.
+In these cases, as far as I have observed, the interventions these researchers present to their partners (the prescriptive aspect) is not actually why their work is important to a scholarly community, which would be more on the ramifications of this project for design (the descriptive kind).
 They are conjoined almost by accident, by the force of circumstance and strategic innovation of researchers; prescriptive theory in this sense happens as a byproduct of research.

 Both avenues of integration seem to be trying to bring prescriptive and descriptive theory together in a way that